AdobeDocs/app-builder/guides/deployment.md

 http://localhost:3233/api/v1/web/guest/<appname-appversion>/<action-name>
 ```

-**appname** and **appversion** are both application name and version, which are maintained in the package.json file at the root of the Custom Application source code.
+**appname** and **appversion** are both application name and version, which are maintained in the package.json file at the root of the Custom Application source code folder.

 **action-name** is the name of the action, which has been choosen by the developer when bootstrapping the application from the generator that was executed with `aio app init <appname>`.

-In case the Custom Application is headful, the UI will be served locally from [ParcelJS](https://parceljs.org/cli.html), which is the underlying framework used by the [CLI](https://github.com/adobe/aio-cli) to build the front-end source code.
+In case of a headful Custom Application, the UI will be served locally from [ParcelJS](https://parceljs.org/cli.html), which is the underlying framework used by the [CLI](https://github.com/adobe/aio-cli) to build the front-end source code.

 ### Remote Runtime actions and local UI

+#### Technical Prerequisites

+This deployment scenario requires [Runtime](https://github.com/AdobeDocs/adobeio-runtime) credentials in a .env file at the root of the Custom Application source code folder, as documented in the **Setup Assumptions** above.

+#### Use-Case

+This feature is useful for developers who want to test their Custom Application in an integrated live environment with minimal deployment time and efforts.

+#### Architecture

+The UI is still served locally from [ParcelJS](https://parceljs.org/cli.html), which allows hot updates of the front-end code, which is integrated to [Runtime](https://github.com/AdobeDocs/adobeio-runtime) actions deployed to the developer's namespace.

 ## Full Deployment